datahaven-net/zenaida/README.md

 * `SECRET_KEY = 'xxxx'` : django key to be used to encrypt user sessions, must be 50 bytes long
 * `ZENAIDA_REGISTRAR_ID = 'registrar_abc'` : name of your registrar to be used to connect to CoCCA back-end
 * `ZENAIDA_SUPPORTED_ZONES = ['net', 'com', 'org', ]` : list of supported domain zones

-## Install Perl and required modules

-To establish connection between Zenaida and EPP registry system we use couple more components:

-* RabbitMQ server to run messaging queue and exchange EPP commands
-* Perl script which runs in background and keep alive connection with EPP server
-* Python Polling job which periodically request updates from EPP server for backward synchronization

-Lets start from installing Perl and required modules on Zenaida machine.
-Few binary dependencies are required to running Perl modules:

-        sudo apt-get install build-essential libxml2-dev libnet-ssleay-perl libssl-dev libdigest-sha1-perl

-Then we need to check if CPAN Perl package manager is installed and configured on your OS - it should be present on most Linux systems by default after installing `build-essential` package:

-        cpan

-Installing Perl modules is easy, but takes some time:

-        sudo cpan install AnyEvent TryCatch JSON XML::LibXML Method::Signatures Digest::MD5 Data::Dumper HTTP::Daemon  Net::RabbitFoot Net::Server::PreFork Net::EPP::Simple

-If that fails you can also try to use `cpanminus` to do the same:

-        sudo apt-get install cpanminus
-        sudo cpanm -i --notest AnyEvent TryCatch JSON XML::LibXML Method::Signatures Digest::MD5 Data::Dumper HTTP::Daemon  Net::RabbitFoot Net::Server::PreFork Net::EPP::Simple